Fawzi al-Qawuqji: Arab League field commander

 In 1947 al-Qawuqji traveled to Egypt, via France, and proclaimed that he was "at the disposition of the Arab people should they call on [him] to take up arms again."
 In August he threatened that, should the United Nations Partition Plan for Palestine vote go the wrong way, "we will have to initiate total war.
-We will murder, wreck and ruin everything standing in our way, be it English, American or Jewish".
+We will murder, wreck and ruin everything standing in our way, be it English, American, or Jewish".

 After the UN Partition vote, the Arab League appointed him to be field commander of the Arab Liberation Army (ALA) in the 1948 Palestine War.
-This appointment was opposed by Haj Amin Husseini, who had appointed his own kinsman Abd al-Qadir al-Husayni as the commander of the Army of the Holy War.
+This appointment was opposed by Haj Amin Husseini, who had appointed his own kinsman Abdul Qadir al-Husseini as the commander of the Army of the Holy War.
 The execution of the 1948 Palestine War was marked by the personal, family, and political rivalry between al-Qawuqji (who fought mainly in northern Palestine) and al-Husayni, who fought mostly in the Jerusalem area.

 Return to Palestine

-In early March 1948, al-Qawuqji moved some of his forces from the Damascus area and crossed (unmolested by British troops) into Palestine over the Allenby Bridge, leading hundreds of Arab and Bosnian volunteers in a column of twenty-five trucks.
+In early March 1948, al-Qawuqji moved some of his forces from the Damascus area and crossed (unmolested by British troops) into Palestine over the Allenby Bridge on 6 and 7 March, leading hundreds of Arab and Bosnian volunteers in a column of twenty-five trucks.
 The British troops' inaction infuriated General Sir Gordon MacMillan, who stated that al-Qawuqji should not be allowed "to go openly rampaging over territory in which Britain considered herself a sovereign power."
 General MacMillan did not want to confront al-Qawuqji's force, however, since he saw "no point in getting a lot of British soldiers killed in that kind of operation."

 Inside Mandatory Palestine, al-Qawuqji commanded a few thousand armed men who had infiltrated the area.
 They were grouped into several regiments concentrated in Galilee and around Nablus.
-Al-Qawuqji told his troops that the purpose was "ridding Palestine of the Zionist plague".
-According to Collins and LaPierre, he anticipated a short campaign, and announced:
+According to Collins and Lapierre, Al-Qawuqji told his troops that the purpose was "ridding Palestine of the Zionist plague", and his aim was "to drive all the Jews into the sea."
+Historian Shay Hazkani disagrees, writing that ALA propaganda contains no mention of genocidal threats such as pushing Jews into the sea.

-"I have come to Palestine to stay and fight until Palestine is a free and united Arab country or until I am killed and buried here", ...
-His aim, he declared, borrowing the slogan that was becoming the leitmotiv of the Arab leadership, was "to drive all the Jews into the sea".